Skip to main content Skip to footer

 There are several types of functional dependencies, including full functional dependencies, partial functional dependencies, and transitive functional dependencies.

-A full functional dependency is a functional dependency where the dependent attributes are determined by the determinant attributes.
+A full functional dependency is a type of functional dependency where the dependent attributes are determined by the determinant attributes.
 For example, in the database of employees, the employee ID number fully determines the employee’s name, address, and other personal information.

-A partial functional dependency is a functional dependency where the dependent attributes are partially determined by the determinant attributes.
+A partial dependency is a functional dependency where the dependent attributes are partially determined by the determinant attributes.
 For example, in a database of employees, the employee ID number may partially determine the employee’s address, but not the employee’s name or other personal information.

 A transitive functional dependency is a functional dependency where the dependent attributes are determined by a set of attributes that are not included in the determinant attributes.
 For example, in a database of employees, the employee ID number may determine the employee’s department, which in turn determines the employee’s salary.